BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 Adaptability to Changes

 Given its periodic review structure, the time and materials contract offers greater flexibility to make mid-course corrections.
-If there's a need to pivot or alter the project's scope based on evolving requirements or unforeseen challenges, the model can accommodate without requiring a complete contract overhaul.
+If the project's scope needs to pivot or be altered due to evolving requirements or unforeseen challenges, the model can accommodate this without requiring a complete contract overhaul.

 Transparency and Collaboration